vmt/udis86/docs/manual/libudis86.rst

 of libudis86 api is the function :c:func:`ud_disassemble` which does this. libudis86 exposes decoded instructions in an intermediate form meant to be useful for programs that want to examine them.
-This intermediate form is available as values of certain fields of the ud_t udis86 object used to disassemble the instruction, as described below.
+This intermediate form is available using functions and fields of :type:`ud_t` as described below.

 .. c:function:: unsigned int ud_disassemble(ud_t*)